Sándor Petőfi: The building of a Hungarian legend - Kafkadesk

 Petőfi is not, as Attila József, perhaps the other best-known Hungarian poet, famous as an outcast poet; in Petőfi’s case, his importance is historical as well as literary.
 Petőfi, who died at only 26 on the battlefield in 1849, is the symbol of the Hungarian nation’s struggle for freedom and independence.
 His own life unfolded at the crossroads of those of several other great men who were to become mythical figures in the Hungarian historical landscape, like Józef Bem or fellow writers János Arany, Mór Jókai or Mihály Vörösmarty.

-Building his own magyarness
+Sándor Petőfi, building his own magyarness

 Petőfi was born in 1922 in Kiskőrös, a small city of the Alföld, the Great Hungarian Plain, under the name Alexander Petrovics.
 But throughout his life Petőfi named the city of Kiskunfélegyhaza, where his family moved not long after his birth, as his native place.
 This choice is significant: in Kiskőrös the inhabitants were predominantly from Slovak origin—as his own parents, Stefan Petrovics and Mária Hrúz.
 By claiming Kiskunfélegyhaza as his birthplace, Sándor Petőfi builds his own magyarness and makes the first move towards his Magyar icon status.
 He considered himself all his life as a Hungarian poet, even if his own parents themselves spoke Hungarian with a strong foreign accent.